gmondello/gmondello/README.md

 ### Hi there 👋

 My name is Greg!
 Thanks for checking out my GitHub profile.
-I work in Product Management and have with a focus on Developer Experience and digital transformation.
+I work in Product Management with a focus on Developer Experience and digital transformation.
 I always welcome interesting conversation and collaboration, so feel free to reach out!

 <!--- 🔭 I’m currently working on ...